-To qualify for this program, applicants or their representatives must be legal residents of Iowa.
-While age is not a consideration factor, applicants must be able to enter a contract.
+To qualify for this program, applicants or their representatives must be legal residents of Iowa who are old enough to enter into a contract.
 Therefore, one should be at least 18 years of age.
+Applicants 18 to 54 years old must have a diagnosis, disability, or long-term condition, while this is not a requirement for those 55 years of age and older.
 Evidence of how the loan will be used to purchase assistive technology or to make home modifications must be provided.

 While being employed is not necessarily required to receive the loan, the ability to pay back a loan must be demonstrated.
 The applicant’s income and past credit history are major consideration factors.
 If the applicant cannot qualify, it is possible to have co-signers such as family members, especially those with whom the care recipient resides.
 Owning a home is not necessary to participate in this program.
 Renters must simply have landlord approval for making modifications.

 Loans range from $500 to $25,000, but most loans are made for amounts less than $10,000.
 While it is possible to receive loans for higher amounts, the consideration process is more thorough.
 The loans can be used to make home modifications and repairs or to purchase assistive technology.

 The definition of assistive technology is quite broad and nearly any device, machine, or material that helps the individual increase or maintain their independence or safety is included.
 For example, motorized wheelchairs or scooters, wheelchair ramps, vehicle modifications, slip resistant flooring, hearing aids, walk in tubs, and other bathroom safety modifications are eligible projects under this program.